Earthman7401/EatShit/Slide/Slide.md

 ---

-# how it looks like
+# How it looks like

 ![bg right contain](./Images/image.png)

 ---

-# commands
+# Commands
  - `tictactoe @sb @sb`
  - `place(1~9)`

 ---

-# how the game goes
+# How the game goes
  - start: `tictactoe @Member @Menber`
  - first is decided randomly
  - use `place (1~9)` to place a 'x' or a 'o' on the board